The dumbbell kickback is a strength-training exercise that targets the triceps muscle in the upper arm.

 It is an effective exercise for building arm size and strength.

-It is a popular choice for those looking to tone and strengthen their tricep.
+It is popular for those looking to tone and strengthen their tricep.

 - What is the dumbbell kickback,